-Although storing bitcoin on an exchange is convenient, you should never leave large amounts of bitcoin there.
+Although storing bitcoin on an exchange is convenient, you should never leave large amounts of bitcoin on an exchange.
 Treat exchanges like banks; they hold the private keys to your coins.
 By storing your bitcoin on an exchange, you only gain exposure to its price, forfeiting all other unique qualities of bitcoin discussed earlier.